sandialabs/Sango/README.md

 sim.plot_spikes(tick_names=True)
 ```

-The SNN-DSL currently provides a method for converting its network object into a NetworkX directed graph for ease of translation.
+Sango currently provides a method for converting its network object into a NetworkX directed graph for ease of translation.
 Nodes and edges are simply identified by their flattened "path name", and any associated data are provided as additional attributes.
-While the network descriptions in the SNN-DSL are fairly flexible and open-ended, it does not prescribe node/edge model dynamics or how those computations should be implemented.
+While the network descriptions in Sango are fairly flexible and open-ended, it does not prescribe node/edge model dynamics or how those computations should be implemented.
 Their translation with respect to a backend simulator is mediated through a "model registry" which provides the necessary information for mapping models.
 This is also intended to provide a degree of extensibility for custom user models.

 There is existing backend support for these basic node and edge models: LIF (leaky integrate-and-fire neuron model), PSP (post-synaptic potential synapse model), and IN (simple spike generator input model).
 There is also support for probabilistic spiking: pLIF (probabilistic LIF neuron model, which is used in Fugu).
 Support for additional model types may require updating the model registry.